 It's a far more creative adventure than a store-bought kit: you actually have a say in how your eggs turn out by using whatever materials you want.
 The thrill and surprise of unwrapping your hot egg brings out the kid in all of us.

 If you decide to go the natural route, though, wrapping the eggs in onion skins isn't the only way to dye them naturally.
 While experimenting with different foods as coloring, I was pretty impressed with how well a few easy-to-find and inexpensive foods worked.

-A couple beets, some ground turmeric, and a red cabbage and I was turning out gorgeous eggs in all three primary colors.
+With a couple of beets, some ground turmeric, and a red cabbage, I was turning out gorgeous eggs in all three primary colors.

 The idea here is to treat the eggs just like you do in the dyeing kits: boil them ahead of time all at once, then dip each egg in a colorful dye to decorate it.

-Red and yellow was obvious: If you've ever cut beets on a wood-cutting board, it's probably still stained red, as is your countertop from the last curry using turmeric.
+Red and yellow were obvious: If you've ever cut beets on a wooden cutting board, it's probably still stained red, as is your countertop from the last curry you made with turmeric.